 How can people with tinnitus live a normal life?

 There is no tinnitus cure, but many people with tinnitus live normal lives by avoiding triggers and getting the right tinnitus treatment.

 When should you see a specialist for your tinnitus?

 It’s always a good idea to get your tinnitus evaluated by a hearing care professional.
-In some cases, you may be referred to emergency care, or an otolaryngologist (an ear, nose, throat specialist).
+He or she may refer you to emergency care, or an otolaryngologist (an ear, nose, throat specialist).
 Reasons for this include:

-If you experience any of these symptoms in conjunction with tinnitus you should seek immediate medical attention.
+If you have tinnitus and any of these symptoms, seek immediate medical attention.

 Hearing Directory lists a growing number of trusted hearing clinics to make hearing care more accessible for Canadians.
 Helpful badges on the right side of every clinic profile summarize the services each clinic offers, including tinnitus management.